ronin-rb/ronin-gen/README.md

   can be used to create new generators.
 * Provides {Ronin::Gen::DirGenerator}, a Thor based generator that can be used to create new directory generators.
-* Generators for Overlays and Extensions.
+* Generators for creating new Ronin libraries, Overlays and Extensions.

 ## Synopsis

+Generate a skeleton Ronin library:

+    $ ronin-gen library PATH [options]

 Generate a skeleton Overlay: